jsguides

 customElements.define("my-button", MyButton);

 Customized built-in elements extend a specific element type.
-They inherit the behaviour of that element:
+They inherit the behaviour of that element, so they preserve built-in browser features like link navigation or form participation:

 class MagicLink extends HTMLAnchorElement {